Leanna Leverich, Committee Co-Chair

-Matthew grew up in ranching country in Southwestern Colorado.
-He received a B.A. in Environmental Studies from St. John's University in Collegeville, MN.
-He is currently working toward an M.S. focusing on how the winter annual oilseed cover crops, camelina and pennycress, affect soybean yields and water quality.
-He will also be starting a PhD developing a breeding program for camelina.
+Matthew is a first year PhD student developing a breeding program for camelina.
+He grew up in ranching country in Southwestern Colorado.
+He received a B.A. in Environmental Studies from St. John's University in Collegeville, MN and an M.S. focusing on how the winter annual oilseed cover crops, camelina and pennycress, affect soybean yields and water quality from the University of Minnesota.

 Vijaya R. Joshi is a third year PhD student in Applied Plant Sciences program advised by Dr. Axel Garcia y Garcia and Dr. Jeff Coulter.
 He holds a M.S degree in Agronomy from the University of Wyoming.
 His current research project focuses on nitrogen management in corn using crop simulation models and remote sensing tools.

 Becky Zhong is a second-year PhD student in Plant Breeding and Genetics at the Applied Plant Sciences Program here at UMN.
 Her research project focuses on genetics and breeding in the dual cropping system of winter barley and soybean.
 Becky received her B.S. degree in Plant and Soil Sciences at North Carolina State University, and she is very interested in studies related to genetics and breeding and cropping system/agronomy.

 Jessica Coburn, Committee Member